thorenscientific/documentation/docs/eval/user-guide/adc/ad4052-ardz/user-guide.rst

 These steps are done before the hardware setup, with the board powered off.

-For both CoraZ7S and DE10-Nano, :external+adi-kuiper-gen:doc:`prepare a SD Card with Kuiper <use-kuiper-image>`.
+For both CoraZ7S and DE10-Nano, prepare an SD Card with :external+adi-kuiper-gen:doc:`Kuiper <index>`.

 Then, patch the SD Card with the downloaded files, see :external+adi-kuiper-gen:doc:`hardware-configuration` for more information.

 Insert the flashed SD Card on the carrier powered off and follow the hardware setup steps.